Personal Independence Payment: Claiming PIP

 Claims will usually but not always be started over the phone.
 Most people claiming PIP are required to undergo assessments to prove their eligibility for the benefit.
 Payments are varied according to the severity of disability as decided by the tests and relate to ability to carry out daily living activities and level of mobility.
 Claimants are also required to undergo periodic re-assessments to ensure ongoing eligibility for the benefit; depending on the type of disability, a person may be given a short award of up to two years or longer PIP award which would last for up to five or ten years.
 The PIP Assessment Guide (updated on 1 May 2016) states: 'It would not be practical for the assessment to take account of the impact of a health condition or impairment on all everyday activities, nor to seek to include all possible areas where extra costs may be generated.'

-PIP is not available to children under 16 and PIP claimants must apply (if at all) before State Pension age.
-New PIP claims cannot be made after that age.
-DLA continues for children, and for existing recipients aged 64 or over on 8 April 2013; other people currently receiving DLA will be asked to claim PIP instead at some point.

 Assessment process

 Responsibility for the tests has been outsourced by DWP to two private companies, Independent Assessment Services (formerly known as Atos Healthcare) in the north of England, London and southern England, and Capita Business Services Ltd in central England, Wales and Northern Ireland.
 In 2018 37% of the 220,000 face-to-face assessments conducted by Capita were rated by DWP auditors as of an unacceptable standard, to need changes, or demonstrating that the assessor had failed to carry out the role properly.
 There was also concern at the delay in performing assessments.

-The success rate for Mandatory reconsideration in relation to Personal Independence Payments is 15%, but 75% of appeals made to a tribunal were successful in 2018/19.
+The success rate for Mandatory reconsiderations in relation to Personal Independence Payments is 15%, but 75% of appeals that made it to a tribunal were successful in 2018/19.